aniketpoojari/Deep-Researcher/DESIGN.md

 - Added more writer prompts so that we can have different kinds of report (Detailed, Concise, Academic, Bullet Points).
 - Added functionality to change reporting style — just a simple prompt change in the writer code does the work.

+## Challenges

+One issue I ran into was with the critique node.
+The LLM was returning the string `"True"` instead of an actual boolean value, which broke the conditional edge because my check was comparing against a boolean.
+I had to add explicit bool conversion in the critique node to handle this.
+Small thing but it took me a while to figure out why the loop wasnt working properly.

 ## Known Shortcomings & Future Work

 I wish I had more time to add more functionality but I am stopping here at 5 hours.
 Things I would add with more time: